geoopt/geoopt/README.rst

 ------------
 There are two ways to install geoopt:

-1. GitHub (preferred) due to active development
+1. GitHub (preferred so far) due to active development

 .. code-block::

     pip install git+https://github.com/ferrine/geoopt.git

-2. pypi
+2. pypi (this might be significantly behind master branch)

 .. code-block::

     pip install geoopt

+The preferred way to install geoopt will change once stable project stage is achieved.
+Now, pypi is behind master as we actively develop and implement new features.

 What is done so far
 -------------------